 It will breadcrumb your curiosity and spark theory after theory in your brain

 The show’s early synopsis spoke to a varsity soccer team turning into two warring cannibalistic clans — the series opens with a brunette running through the snow before falling to her death in a spiked pit.
 A teen in pink Converse shoes looks down from the opening.
 Every few scenes, viewers will find themselves searching the screen for meaning — the foreshadowing is so clear and satisfying.
 But with every answer Yellowjackets gives you, six more questions are born.
-Who is the Antler Queen?
 Who else survived those 19 months?
 Who eats who first?

 The Yellowjackets soundtrack is banger after banger